apache/dubbo-go-pixiu/docs/user/config.md

 ### Config

-pixiu supports specifying local config file with argument -c which you can find in those samples pixiu dir.
+Pixiu supports specifying local config file with argument -c which you can find in those samples pixiu dir.

-pixiu use the config abstraction like envoy such as listener, filter, route and cluster.
+Pixiu use the config abstraction like envoy such as listener, filter, route and cluster.

-Besides, pixiu provider another dubbo-specific config named api_config which dubbo-filter used to  transform http request to dubbo generic call. you can find it in those samples pixiu dir too the api_config specification you can refer to this document [Api Model](api.md)
+Besides, pixiu provides another dubbo-specific config named api_config which dubbo-filter used to  transform http request to dubbo generic call. you can find it in those samples pixiu dir too.

+The api_config specification you can refer to this document [Api Model](api.md).

-this document mainly describe the pixiu config abstraction, there is a example below:
+This document mainly describes the pixiu config abstraction, there is a example below:
 ```yaml

 static_resources: